Chapter 9: Big Blinds Remaining

 M = Stack Size / (BB + SB + One Full Round of Antes)

-For example, we have a stack of 2000 chips.
-The BB is 100 and the SB is 50.
+For example, you have a stack of 2000 chips.
+The big blind is 100 and the small blind is 50.
 Antes are 1, and it is a 10-handed table, so one round of antes is 10 chips.

 2000 / (100 + 50 + 10) = 12.5